soulwing/prospecto/README.md

 Until I can write a more reasonable README, the best way to learn what Prospecto can do is to look at a demo.

+### Setup

+1. Clone this repository into some convenient location.
+2. Install the stupidly simple RESTful client [rc] (https://github.com/soulwing/rc) which you'll use to interact with the web service in the demo.

 ### Running the Demo